lad-sapienza/sCMS/README.md

 # s:CMS

-`s:CMS` is an easy to use content management system to generate static sites.
-It is based on [Gatsby.js](https://www.gatsbyjs.com/) and implements some data-oriented components for connecting to databases and display data as maps and/or tables.
+s:CMS is an easy, open source and ready-to-use content management system useful for generating sites based on Gatsby.js.
+It also implements data-oriented components for easily connect, display and search your data in maps (WebGis) and/or tables.

 ## Preliminary operations